 As an accompaniment to your individual words, why not include photos, pictures, or sketches.
 Visually, although you want to do a good job describing your surroundings, including your photographs (not stock photos) is a nice accompaniment that further helps the reader understand the place that you are.
 What a picture cannot give you is the sounds and smells of the places you are setting foot, so that is your job.

 In addition to photos, why not add individual sketches that give your interpretation of the place you are and the feelings that are being expressed in what you want to communicate.
 It doesn’t even matter if you are not much of an artist, because this is all about communicating something individual.
 With your words, your pictures, and your sketches, an intensely personal experience will be communicated through the journal, which is the whole purpose.

 It may be that the reader is using your personal hiking journal as inspiration for their own similar trip to the place you are exploring, and if that is the case, then it is really helpful if you do try to include some practical tips that will help others follow in your footsteps.
 In fact, you absolutely should do this, as many who read your journal will be doing it for this reason, because they have an interest in doing the same as you.

-Practical advice would include details of clothing and equipment, advising on the difficulty of the terrain, any challenges faced, and you can even include links to information about the places you are exploring as additional help.
+Practical advice would include details of clothing and equipment, advice on the difficulty of the terrain, and any challenges faced, and you can even include links to information about the places you are exploring as additional help.

 Katherine Rundell ‧ Contributor